haojie2020/yuansilencer/content/_index.md

       slides:
       - title: 👋 *Welcome to* **YuanSilencer**

-        content:   we focus on the research on Silencer.
+        content:   We focus on the research on Silencer.
         align: center
         background:
           image: